 Spaniel Rage: A Review

 In 2003, an artist living her post-college life in New York City made it her mission to draw one thing every day.
-Vanessa Davis didn’t always manage to meet her goals, but the resulting book, Spaniel Rage is well worth the effort.
-Continue reading
+Vanessa Davis didn't always manage to meet her goals, but the resulting book, Spaniel Rage is well worth the effort.
+The most striking thing about Spaniel Rage is how relevant it feels today. … Continue reading Spaniel Rage: A Review

 Binti: A Review

-In many ways, Binti resembles the kind of “exceptional child goes to exceptional school” story that has become popular in the post-Potter age.
-But Nnedi Okorafor‘s Afrofuturist novella has much more to offer readers than a trite fantasy.
-It’s the story of 16-year-old Binti, a member of the Himba people, who defies her family’s wishes to attend Oomza Uni, the Harvard of intergalactic schools.
-When tragedy befalls her transport ship, Binti is the sole survivor, and must face off against the Meduse, an alien race who have a legendary conflict with the founders of the university.
-Continue reading
+In many ways, Binti resembles the kind of "exceptional child goes to exceptional school" story that has become popular in the post-Potter age.
+But Nnedi Okorafor's Afrofuturist novella has much more to offer readers than a trite fantasy.
+It's the story of 16-year-old Binti, a member of the Himba people, who defies her family's wishes … Continue reading Binti: A Review

 Useless Bay: A Review

-Claire Hutchet Bishop’s The Five Chinese Brothers moves to the Pacific Northwest in this YA mystery from M.J.
+Claire Hutchet Bishop's The Five Chinese Brothers moves to the Pacific Northwest in this YA mystery from M.J.
 Beaufrand.
-Useless Bay introduces readers to the Gray quints — four brothers and sister Pixie — and the Shepherds: an ultra-wealthy family who vacation near the Grays’ home on Whidbey Island.
-When two members of the Shepherd clan go missing, the Grays are the first people suspected, and the supersized, superpowered teens must rush to solve the mystery and save themselves and their friends.
-Continue reading
+Useless Bay introduces readers to the Gray quints --- four brothers and sister Pixie --- and the Shepherds: an ultra-wealthy family who vacation near the Grays' home on Whidbey Island.
+When two members of the Shepherd … Continue reading Useless Bay: A Review

 Damn Fine Cherry Pie: A Review

-A Gilmore Girls-related cookbook might have been the talk of 2016, but it wasn’t the only TV show-inspired recipe volume to come out last year.
-Twin Peaks U.K. Festival founder Lindsey Bowden‘s Twin Peaks cookbook, Damn Fine Cherry Pie: And Other Recipes from TV’s Twin Peaks, is a must-have for any fan of David Lynch’s wonderfully weird, ’90s television staple.
-Continue reading
+A Gilmore Girls-related cookbook might have been the talk of 2016, but it wasn't the only TV show-inspired recipe volume to come out last year.
+Twin Peaks U.K. Festival founder Lindsey Bowden's Twin Peaks cookbook, Damn Fine Cherry Pie: And Other Recipes from TV's Twin Peaks, is a must-have for any fan of David Lynch's … Continue reading Damn Fine Cherry Pie: A Review